RustAudio/deepspeech-rs/README.md

 ```

 It will print out the recognized sequence on stdout.
 The format of the audio files is important: only mono files are supported for now.
-The [0.1.0 release announcement](https://github.com/mozilla/DeepSpeech/releases/tag/v0.1.0) has a detailed list of requirements.
+The [0.1.1 release announcement](https://github.com/mozilla/DeepSpeech/releases/tag/v0.1.1) has a detailed list of requirements.
 All codecs that the awesome [audrey](https://github.com/RustAudio/audrey) library supports are supported.

-Note: [Right now](https://github.com/mozilla/DeepSpeech/issues/1023), there are no Linux x64 binaries for older CPU platforms without AVX2 support like Ivy Bridge.
-See DeepSpeech's [0.1.0 release announcement](https://github.com/mozilla/DeepSpeech/releases/tag/v0.1.0) for a list of supported platforms.
+See DeepSpeech's [0.1.1 release announcement](https://github.com/mozilla/DeepSpeech/releases/tag/v0.1.1) for a list of supported platforms.

 ## Supported versions of DeepSpeech

-As of writing this, there has been only been one release of the DeepSpeech library yet, version `0.1.0`.
-We only claim compatibility with that release.
+As of writing this, only version `0.1.1` of the DeepSpeech library is supported.
-We will try to provide compatibility with the most recent usable release possible.
+We will always try to provide compatibility with the most recent release possible.

 ## License